ToDesktop/nm-prune/readme.md

 If you want `nm-prune` to run without asking for confirmation then you can run `nm-prune --force`.

+## Discard license files

+By default `nm-prune` v3 does not discard license files because that would violate the terms of most licenses.
+If you wish to prune them anyway then you can run the command `nm-prune --prune-license`.

 ## License

 MIT © [DaveJ](https://github.com/davej)